literalpie/panda-vite-plugin-copy/README.md

 Run `pnpm dev:postcss` to see the basic postcss approach.
 The first load will take several seconds.
 HMR takes a few seconds when making a change to a file that Panda watches.

+Run `pnpm dev:cli` to use the CLI.
+This is the current recommended way.
+In a project this large, the HMR update time is pretty quick, but the startup time is over 10 seconds.

 Run `pnpm dev:plugin` to see how things work with the plugin.
 Startup and HMR are both very quick.

-Run `pnpm dev:cli` to use the CLI.
-This is the current recommended way.
-In a project this large, the startup time is over 10 seconds, but the HMR update time is pretty quick.